Characterization of causal ancestral graphs for time series with latent confounders: Markov equivalence classes of ts-DMAGs and causal discovery

-This is contra the opposite claim in \cite{malinsky2018causal} according to which more unambiguous edge orientations (heads or tails) are inferred if, as licensed under the assumption of causal stationarity, repeating adjacencies is enforced in causal discovery.
-See also the discussion in Sec.~\ref{sec:existing_algorithms}.
+Theorem~\ref{thm:causal_discovery_non_stat_is_better} contradicts the opposite claim in \citet{malinsky2018causal} according to which more unambiguous edge orientations (heads or tails) may be inferred if, as licensed by the assumption of causal stationarity, the property of repeating adjacencies is enforced in causal discovery; see Sec.~\ref{sec:existing_algorithms} for more details.
+The following example illustrates Theorem~\ref{thm:causal_discovery_non_stat_is_better}.